 The Fishing mechanics works really good on both controller schemes, Dualshock 4 controls work fine and while far from as immersive as with the Move controllers it still offers one of the best fishing mechanics i have seen in a DualShock fishing game before.

 Controls with both move controllers feel very intuitive where you use one hand for the rod and one for the reel, huge plus to the developers here for the idea used as it never breaks the game or cripples the movement.

 There are quite a few locations in the story mode and the way you unlock them is to fish a certain amount to open a boss fight type of game, this can be 10 fish or it can be less as it all depends on the size and type of fish.

 Every location can be played freely in free play mode and you will also eventually unlock Tournaments and hunts (and more) in most if not every location in the game.

 This is one of those Demon fishes that you encounter in the game, you actually fight them with a crossbow before you get to use your fishing rod to reel it in.

-It’s basically a mini game mode more or less, a brilliant fishing mode first and then when the boss fight starts it turns into a arcade mini game gun shoot out style mode.
+It’s basically a mini-game mode more or less, a brilliant fishing mode first and then when the boss fight starts it turns into an arcade mini-game gun shootout style mode.

 A crazy idea and one that normally wouldn’t work in a game, but it’s Final Fantasy so everything is allowed and somehow they even managed to pull it off in a pretty good way.